 - We believe the difference between the competition and Cal Dep are the court reporters we work with.
 Their personal commitment to excellence is unparalleled.

 - The professionalism and congeniality the office provides clients is yet another reason to choose Cal Dep.

 California Court Interpreters

 California Court Interpreters perform a variety of functions providing their services to a wide variety of assignments.
 Interpreters bridge the language barrier between English-speaking parties and those who are non-English speaking.
-California certified court and registered interpreters are required to submit annual renewal fees and fulfill compliance requirements in order to remain on the Judicial Council’s Master List of Certified Court and Registered California Court Interpreters.
+California certified court and registered interpreters are required to submit annual renewal fees.
+They must also fulfill compliance requirements in order to remain on the Judicial Council’s Master List of Certified Court and Registered California Court Interpreters.
 For more information visit our home page California Deposition Reporters

 Interpreters provide real-time cross-linguistic communication.
 The California Government Code (Government Code 68561) requires interpreters that work in legal proceedings to do the following: Government Code Section 68561, (h) in a deposition… a certified or registered interpreter shall state all of the following for the record: